ntoll/ntoll.github.io/article/victorian-python-allegory/index.md

 As they say in the movies, this blog post was "inspired" by [real events](/article/compassion/).

-However, any resemblance to persons living or dead is coincidental, and the implication that members of the Python community have a [sense of humour](https://pyjok.es/), creative spark or moral conscience about the influence of technology on society should not be inferred.
+However, any resemblance to persons living or dead is coincidental, and any implication that members of the Python community have a [sense of humour](https://pyjok.es/), creative spark or moral conscience about the influence of technology on society should not be inferred.

-Also, Queen Victoria smiling... how weird is that..?